 How to Ensure Your Website Design Makes a Good First Impression in 2019

 When you think of a website, it’s important to think of it as a kind of real estate.
 Location is no longer quite as relevant as it once was.
-Even for businesses that do most of their business in-house can easily be found online using a simple Google search.
+Even businesses that do most of their business in-house can easily be found online using a simple Google search.
 Interested parties punch the location into Google Maps and off they go.
-As a business, your first line of contact is your webpage.
+As a business, your first line of contact is your law firm web design.
 It’s where you make your first impression.
 Where your business is located no longer matters.

-What are the three most important things for a website then?
+What are the three most important things for law firm web design, then?
 User experience, user experience, and user experience.
 Today, digital real estate has become even more important than physical real estate.
 Your website is the central locus that connects you to your clients and your clients to social media pages, newsletters, podcasts, and vlogs.